odeanupskill-gmail-com/6m-data-1.4-sql-basic-dml/lesson_new.md

 > **Question** “If the `month` column is text `'2017-01'`, can we add 1 month to it directly?
 Why do we need to `CAST` it to a `DATE` type first?”

-##### Optional: Advanced – Changing the Table Schema (from 5m)
+##### Optional: Advanced – Changing the Table Schema

-Sometimes you may want to permanently store the converted date and year in the table. [github](https://github.com/su-ntu-ctp/5m-data-1.4-sql-basic-dml)
+Sometimes you may want to permanently store the converted date and year in the table.

 Convert the `month` text to a `date` and add as a new column: